Skip to content Skip to Chat

 Product Manager

 Product managers oversee the planning, scheduling, designing, and integration of digital products.
-They analyze market trends, guide product strategy, and lead the development team to ensure websites, apps, and other digital products meet market needs.
-A product manager needs leadership capabilities, strong communication skills, and proficiency in various software tools, as well as a bachelor’s degree in business, management, or a related field.
+They analyze market trends, guide product strategy, and lead development teams to ensure websites, apps, and other digital products meet market needs.
+A product manager needs leadership capabilities, strong communication skills, and proficiency in various software tools, as well as a bachelor’s degree in business, IT management, or a related field.

 Interaction Designer

 Interaction designers are responsible for mapping out user actions, combining interface design with digital aesthetics, and developing prototypes to enhance user experience.
-They conduct research of apps, websites, or software and test them for ease of use and design.
+They conduct research of apps, websites, and software and test them for ease of use and design.
 Interaction designers usually have an eye for design and experience in tools like Adobe Photoshop.
-They are also proficient in HTML and CSS coding and have a solid understanding of UX trends and technologies.
-A bachelor’s degree in computer science or UX design is foundational for success in this role.
+They are also proficient in HTML and CSS languages and have a solid understanding of UX trends and technologies.
+A bachelor’s degree in computer science or UX design is foundational for success in this design job.

 User Experience Researcher